Jaehyuk-Lee/Spring-legacy/README.md

 1. Click Install and done!
 1. To check if lombok is installed correctly, open `STS.ini` file and see if it has follwing statement:
 `-javaagent:[path to STS]/lombok.jar`

+### Installing from Maven

+1. Right-click the project from package explorer in STS.
+2. Select `Maven > Update Project...` and run update
+3. Try `Force Update of Snapshots/Releases` if it didn't work.